Multi-Dataset Dashboard

 Add filters:

-"Add filter controls above the metrics: a date range dropdown (Last 7 days, Last 30 days, Last 90 days, All time) and a category dropdown populated from the dataset.
-When the user clicks Refresh, re-query both datasets with the new filters.
-Use Elasticsearch bool/filter queries."
+"Add filter controls above the metrics: a date range dropdown (Last 7 days, Last 30 days, Last 90 days, All time) and a category dropdown populated from the data.
+Pass the filters to the server route as query params and apply them with Elasticsearch bool/filter queries."

 Improve the filters: